T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If it is necessary to use a GET variable which exceeds SECURITY_GET_MAX_LENGTH limit, name the variable with '_<num>' at the end.
 E.g. `my_long_variable_130`.
 Such a variable has an allowed length of 130 chars.
-Access the a variable as usual with the variable name: `{{my_long_variable_130:C:...}}`.
+Access the variable as usual with the variable name: `{{my_long_variable_130:C:...}}`.